virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 ### Getting started

 The first part of your journey is to get an overview of the topics, that come across during your first weeks.
-You will learn which vision the onboarding process follows and get in touch with our toolset like JIRA and GIT/BITBUCKET
+You will learn which vision the onboarding process follows and get in touch with our toolset.

 </roadmap-component>

 <roadmap-component>

-### Fundamental I
+### Fundamentals I
 In that first part of the fundamentals of frontend development, you will be shown how to handle the mobile first approach, html semantics and css.
-Beside that you also get knowledge about accessability with WAI-ARIA and at least how to handle the SVG Icons.
+Besides that you will learn about multiple frontend related topics such as WAI-Aria or SVG Icons.
+Don't be afraid, if you do not have any experience with them.
+We'll figure it out together.

-__Challanges__
+__Challenges__
 - Page Layout
 - Content Structure and Webfonts
 - Navigation